LeetLLM

 Output

-1sanitized: [confidential] Escalate partner rate requests to [REDACTED_EMAIL]. [source:ops-partner-faq] 2raw email still present: False 3redaction marker present: True 4blocked: Model cited sources the current user is unauthorized to access; regenerate or refuse.
+1sanitized: [confidential] Escalate vendor discount requests to [REDACTED_EMAIL]. [source:ops-runbook-faq] 2raw email still present: False 3redaction marker present: True 4uncited blocked: Uncited factual response blocked; retrieve evidence and regenerate.
+5blocked: Authorization changed; discard draft, retrieve authorized evidence, and regenerate or refuse.

 Audit logging

 A security strategy needs defense in depth.
-The following table shows controls to evaluate across the RAG pipeline:
+The table lists controls to evaluate across the RAG pipeline:

 LayerSecurity MeasureImplementation